 - Sales of goods are recognized when the company has transferred the control of the goods of ownership have passed to the customers, with revenue being recognized at an amount that reflects the consideration to which an entity expects to be entitled in exchange for transferring goods.
-Sales are the invoiced value, excluding value added tax, of goods supplied after deducting discounts. - Revenue from installment sales are recognized on effective interest rate method according to the agreement the Company and subsidiaries will stop the recognition when it is defaulted on payment more than three years. - Revenue from project services is recognized by the percentage of completion which is based on the proportion of actual costs to the total estimated costs by considering the effects to the most recent estimates of total costs, coupled with the consideration of the physical completion estimated by the engineer.
+Sales are the invoiced value, excluding value added tax, of goods supplied after deducting discounts. - Multiple element arrangements involving delivery or provision of multiple products or services are separated into distinct performance obligations.
+Total transaction price of the bundled construct is allocated to each performance obligation based on their relative standalone selling prices or estimated standalone selling prices.
+Each performance obligation is recognised as revenue on fulfilment of the obligation to the customer.